 (ii) USE OF FUNDS.—Funds made available for administrative costs under clause (i) may be used for the administrative cost of any of the statewide youth workforce investment activities or statewide employment and training activities, regardless of whether the funds were allotted to the State under section 127(b)(1) or paragraph (1) or (2) of section 132(b).

-(20 CFR §682.100)

 Statewide employment and training activities include those activities for adults and dislocated workers, as described in WIOA Sec.
 134(a), and statewide youth activities, as described in the Workforce Innovation and Opportunity Act (WIOA) Sec.
 129(b).
 They include both required and allowable activities.
-In accordance with the requirements of this subpart, the State may develop policies and strategies for use of statewide employment and training funds.
+In accordance with the requirements of this subpart, the State may develop policies and strategies for the use of statewide employment and training funds.
 Descriptions of these policies and strategies must be included in the State Plan.

-(20 CFR §682.110(b))
+Reference 20 CFR §682.100

 Funds reserved by the Governor for statewide workforce investment activities may be combined and used for any of the activities authorized in WIOA Sec.
 129(b), 134(a)(2)(B), or 134(a)(3)(A)

-(which are described in §§ and ), regardless of whether the funds were allotted through the youth, adult, or dislocated worker funding streams.
+(which are described in §§ 682.200 and 682.210), regardless of whether the funds were allotted through the youth, adult, or dislocated worker funding streams.
+Reference 20 CFR §682.110(b)

 Guiding Principles:

-Nevada’s principles to guide action across workforce, education and economic development systems include:
+Nevada’s principles to guide action across the workforce, education and economic development systems include:

 • Labor Market Demand-driven Orientation